googleapis/google-cloud-java/README.md

 to manually poll the status yourself.

 ### Default LRO Values
-Each LRO RPC has a pre-configured default values.
+Each LRO RPC has a set of pre-configured default values.
 You can find these values by searching in each Client's `StubSettings`'s class.
 The default LRO settings are initialized inside the `initDefaults()` method in the nested Builder class.